It's final: Harry and Meghan won't return as working royals

 The palace said Harry’s appointment as captain general of the Royal Marines and titles with other military groups would revert to the queen before being distributed to other members of the family.

-Meghan, 39, will be stripped of her role as patron of Britain's National Theater and the Association of Commonwealth Universities.
+Meghan, 39, will be stripped of her role as patron of Britain's National Theatre and the Association of Commonwealth Universities.

 “While all are saddened by their decision, the Duke and Duchess remain much loved members of the family,” the palace statement said.